genomicsclass/leanpub/manuscript/rotations.md

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/rotations.Rmd).

 One of the most useful applications of projections relates to coordinate rotations.
-In data analysis, simple rotations can result in easier to visualize and interpreter data.
-We will described the mathematics behind rotations and give some data analysis examples.
+In data analysis, simple rotations can result in easier to visualize and interpret data.
+We will describe the mathematics behind rotations and give some data analysis examples.

 In our previous section we used the following example: